nhrap-dev/TwoPAGER-Utility/README.md

 * If you have Anaconda installed, the GUI should launch from double clicking the .bat file and no config modification is necessary.

-* If you do not have Anaconda installed, you can try opening a terminal in the ./src folder and running "python TwoPAGER_Utility.py".
+* If you do not have Anaconda installed, you can try opening a terminal in the ./src folder and running `python TwoPAGER_Utility.py`.
 If you do not have the correct libraries installed, this might not work.

 !!Old documentation below!!: